milanbargiel/boilerplate/readme.md

 - Reload Browser

 **When Image file changes:**
-- Optimize Image and copy to `/out` folder
+- Optimize Images with [imagemin](https://github.com/imagemin/imagemin) and copy to `/out` folder
 - Reload Browser

-### Update all node-modules to latest version
+### Update all node-modules to their latest version
 - Run `yarn outdated` to see which modules are outdated
-- Upgrade all to their latest version with `yarn upgrade --latest`
+- Upgrade all modules to their latest version with `yarn upgrade --latest`
 - Check if everything continues to function as expected